idrissnt/SEMO/backend/messaging/DEPLOYMENT.md

 ## Security Considerations

-1. **JWT Authentication**: Ensure your JWT secret key is securely stored and not hardcoded in your codebase.
+1. **JWT Authentication**: Ensure JWT secret key is securely stored and not hardcoded in the codebase.

 2. **HTTPS**: Always use HTTPS in production to secure WebSocket connections (WSS).